 There's also a possibility that some of them have tiny yards or patios.

 The ownership of these homes is different from that of a condo.
 In contrast to condo residents, townhome owners typically retain ownership of both the interior of their dwelling as well as the land surrounding it (a small yard or patio).

 As is the case with condos, homeowners may be required to pay a HOA fee to cover expenses such as the maintenance of common areas and the collection of trash.
 Check this list of Melbourne builder services to help you make an informed decision for your treatment.

 The History of the Townhouse

-"In North America, the townhouse evolved and came to be known as a house on a small footprint of land comprised of multiple floors,” real estate professional Todd Mahovlich explains.
-“The homes were usually within walking distance of mass transit and industrial areas, and they featured a level of opulence that was adequate for accommodating wealthy individuals."
+"In North America, the townhouse evolved and came to be known as a house on a small footprint of land," he says.
+"The homes were typically located within walking distance of public transportation and industrial areas, and they featured a level of opulence that was adequate for accommodating wealthy individuals."

 2019 Real Estate Market Forecast